DevMello/AxonProgrammer/README.md

 - 🔄 Continuously polls the adapter for status
 - ⚙️ Uses `hidapi` (via the `hid` Python package)
 - 🖥️ Works on **Windows**, **Linux**, and **macOS**
+- ✨ Modern GUI built with **PyQt6** and **PyQt6-Fluent-Widgets**.

+---

+## 🖼️ GUI

+A modern GUI has been developed using [PyQt6](https://pypi.org/project/PyQt6/) and [PyQt6-Fluent-Widgets](https://pypi.org/project/PyQt6-Fluent-Widgets/), with features such as:

+* Real-time status display (servo connected, current position, etc.)
+* Interactive controls for configuration and testing
+* Visual feedback and logging
+* Cross-platform builds for Windows, macOS, and Linux

 ---

 ## 🚧 Future Plans